+- Lower Selection Priority PLMN Periodic Search Timer

+Contents:

+As described in TS 24.368 [65], provides a value for the timer T controlling the periodic search for higher prioritized PLMNs which is applicable when the UE is registered to a PLMN included in the "Lower selection priority PLMN with access technoloy" list as described in 3GPP TS 23.122 [31].

+Coding:

+As defined for the LowerSelectionPriorityPLMNPeriodicSearchTimer leaf in TS 24.368 [65].

 If any of these NAS configuration parameters is neither included in EFNASCONFIG nor stored in the ME's non-volatile memory, the default value as defined for the corresponding leaf in TS 24.368 [65] shall apply.